bytecodealliance/wit-bindgen/crates/c/README.md

 }
 ```

-Your component must free both the memory allocated for arguments to imported functions, and the memory allocated for the return values of imported functions.
+Note that we free the memory allocated for the import's argument as well as its return value.

 #### Exported functions